luz-ojeda/cook-api/README.md

 ## Features

 - Recipe Management: Create, Read, Update, and Delete (CRUD) operations for recipes.
-- Search Functionality: Search for recipes by name, difficulty and ingredients.
+- Search Functionality: Search for recipes by name, difficulty, only vegetarians and ingredients.
-- Substitution Suggestions: Receive recommendations for ingredient substitutions.
 - Difficulty Level: Assign difficulty levels to recipes.

 ## Table of Contents